Discover why scuba diving enthusiasts consider this location a diving haven.

-Imagine a scuba diving tour or a scuba diving course in the crystal-clear waters of Akumal, Tulum or Cozumel, the finest destinations of the Riviera Maya, one of the best ways to spend your vacation, learning or refining your diving skills in the Caribbean Sea.
-The magnificent caves and cenotes of the region are hidden gems that belong to a huge underground water system that extends throughout the Riviera Maya and the Yucatan Peninsula.
+Imagine a scuba diving tour or course based in the crystal-clear waters of Akumal, Tulum, or Cozumel, what a dream… These locations are considered the finest destinations of the Riviera Maya and one of the best ways to spend your vacation, learning and refining your diving skills in the Caribbean Sea besides our stunning oceans; the Riviera Maya and Yucatán Peninsula are also home to an incredible underground water system filled with magnificent caves and cenotes, these hidden gems are just waiting for you to explore them.

-The Mexican Caribbean Coast is part of the marvelous coral reefs known as El Sistema Arrecifal Mesoamericano (SAM) for its acronym in Spanish, which extends along 621 miles along the coasts of Mexico, Belize, Guatemala, and Honduras.
+An important part of our oceans is that the Mexican Caribbean Coast is part of the marvelous coral reefs famously known as el Sistema Arrecifal Mesoamericano (Mesoamerican Barrier Reef System) which stretches for over 625 miles (1005 km) along the coasts of Mexico, Belize, Guatemala, and Honduras.

-Our first-class service at Blue Experience Diving in Akumal and the Riviera Maya, is ready and waiting to help you explore the wonders of the coral reefs and the underwater world of the Caribbean.
+Blue Experience Diving offers you first-class service in the Riviera Maya, we're ready and waiting for you to help you explore the wonders of the coral reefs and the underwater world of the Caribbean.

 Here you have 10 reasons why the Riviera Maya is one of the best Scuba Diving Destinations:

-Akumal is the Mayan word meaning "Bay of Turtles".
-Here at Akumal we have a large resident population of Green Sea Turtles, some Hawksbill Turtles and, in breeding season, Loggerhead Turtles.
-The local area is a major nesting site for these turtles and it is common to see them on the beaches late at night during nesting season as the females leave the water to deposit their eggs in nests on the beaches.
-Diving with Turtles is possible all year round here at Akumal.
+The name “Akumal” comes from the Mayan word that literally means “Place of Turtles”, this name is pretty spot on because, at Akumal, we have a large resident population of Green Sea Turtles, some Hawksbill Turtles, and in the breeding season, Loggerhead Turtles inhabit the ocean.
+The local area is a major nesting site for these turtles, and it is common to see them on the beaches late at night during nesting season as the females leave the water to deposit their eggs on the beaches.

 The experience of diving with these wonderful creatures is one not to be missed and should be shared with all the family when you scuba dive with us here at Blue Experience.